What's New in Wing IDE Version 5

 Improved Documentation Viewer provides cleaner rendering of Wing's integrated documentation.

-Other Features are also included, such as improved printing, asynchronous I/O in the Python Shell and Debug Probe, Open in Explorer/Finder from the Project context menu, Change Case options in the Source menu, and improvements to Diff/Merge and many other existing features.
+Other Features are also included, such as improved printing, asynchronous I/O in the Python Shell and Debug Probe, Open in Explorer/Finder from the Project context menu, Change Case options in the Source menu, Step Out to Here in the debugger, more auto-editing features in the Python Shell and Debug Probe, and improvements to Diff/Merge and many other existing features.

 Not all of these features are available in Wing IDE Personal and Wing IDE 101.
 See the feature matrix for details.